 In the presence of this minimal subset, nothing much else matters.

-So… you’re job in leading an agile transformation is to create the environment where agile can thrive.
+So… you’re job in leading an agile transformation is to create an environment where agile can thrive.
 Your job is to form teams, build backlogs, and produce working tested software.
-Your job is to create team based organizations, apply adaptive governance, and install metrics that promote the flow of value.
+Your job is to create team-based organizations, apply adaptive governance, and install metrics that promote the flow of value.

-Anything that gets in the way in an impediment to transformation.
+Anything that gets in the way is an impediment to transformation.

-Anything else is vanity that won’t make any difference at all.
+Anything else is vanity and won’t make any difference at all.